What to Expect After a Cervical Epidural Injection

 Before resorting to surgery, a popular treatment option that many with chronic spine pain use are cortisone epidural injections.
-Although epidural injections are known for relieving labor pains, they are also used in different parts of the spine for pain.
+Although epidural injections are known for relieving labor pains, they are also used in different parts of the spine for pain relief.
 The corticosteroid medicine is used for easing pressure and inflammation in the nerve roots surrounding the damaged disc in the spine.

 Those that are experiencing pain, numbness, or tingling in their neck, shoulders, or down their arm could benefit from a cervical epidural injection.
 Starting right below your skull, your cervical spine comprises the first seven bones in the spine and differ greatly from the other vertebrae in the back.
 While the neck is a very delicate part of the body, it is also one of the strongest allowing a wide range of motion.
 Cervical epidurals are a common treatment option for three different cervical spine conditions before resorting to surgery.
 These three conditions include cervical radiculopathy, cervical disc herniation, and cervical spondylosis.

 Cervical Radiculopathy.
 Known as a pinched nerve in the neck, cervical radiculopathy is the inflammation of a nerve in the neck area that is exiting the spine.
 The pain associated with the pinched nerve occurs mostly in the neck, but can also be present in the shoulders or down the arm.